- Hatcheries

 On YouTube: Christmas trees at Stamford Reservoir

 Crappie condos - Made with 3- to 5-gallon buckets, cut bamboo stalks, and concrete.
 These can be made in a variety of shapes and used in varying water depths, depending on the diameter and height of the bamboo cut.
 The weight of the concrete and air pockets in the bamboo keep the condos in an upright position underwater.
-Despite the name, these structures are known to attract and hold forage and sport fishes of all types.
+Despite the name, these structures attract and hold forage and sport fishes of all types.

 Store-Bought Structure - Fish habitat is also available on the commercial market.
 Some companies have partnered with TPWD to deploy these devices in various configurations.